Chainlink (LINK) price prediction for 2022-2030

 The Chainlink blockchain consists of special nodes known as oracles.
 For the network to function correctly, the smart contracts need to work correctly, and the data sent to them must be reliable.
 A decentralised oracle network verifies the input data from various sources and then sends them to a smart contract.
 This achieves higher precision of input information, which is sometimes hard to verify in a centralised manner.
 In addition, this eliminates data manipulation.
 The Chainlink oracle serves as a reliable bridge between data providers and their customers.

 Smart contracts allow you to move cryptocurrency from one address to another when certain conditions are met.
 Available for public viewing in the blockchain, smart contracts are invariable, which means that the parameters of the agreement or contract features can't be changed once they're deployed.

 Smart contracts requiring off-chain data must have a reliable source to securely transfer data into the chain before this data is transferred back and forth to any off-chain party.
 That communication problem had previously held back the development of smart contracts.
 However, with the emergence of oracles, that problem is a thing of the past.
 Smart contracts can now be used for a variety of scenarios.

 Oracles are used to transfer real data to the blockchain via smart contracts.
-Any data can be transferred, weather forecast, price details or the football match score.
-Decentralised financing (DeFi) is the most common use of an oracle because these platforms need the most accurate and reliable sources of data available to prevent errors.
+Any data can be transferred: weather forecasts, price details or the football match score.
+Decentralised finance (DeFi) is the most common use of an oracle because these platforms need the most accurate and reliable sources of data available to prevent errors.

 Centralised oracles come with a problem: if the system fails, it can cause a failure on other platforms, potentially putting users' funds at risk.
 If one single oracle shuts down for a moment, it can cause chaos for many people.
 That creates substantial trust issues for a centralised oracle network.